 The MaxKare Magnetic Indoor Bike is for spinning with durable construction that can support just about any spin workout.
-Its frame is built entirely out of thickened frame tube.
+Its frame is built entirely out of steel tubing using an electroplating process.
 It is a relatively heavier bike that weighs 90 pounds with the frame fully assembled, which is more than the weight of the average road bikes.

 The flywheel is a fairly heavy one, weighing 40 pounds, designed for a more natural ride and consistent momentum.
 It’s fixed and bi-directional, which means you can pedal in reverse as well as forward.
-The benefit of fixed-wheel (fixed-gear) is that you can double the number of workouts and by pedaling reverse stimulate different muscle groups.
+The benefit of fixed-wheel (fixed-gear) is that you can double the number of workouts by pedaling in reverse which stimulates different muscle groups.